dmbarbour/wikilon/docs/ABCRT.md

 * Tight addressing improves memory locality and caching.
 * Easy to upgrade to 64-bit runtime later, if necessary.

-I still have mixed feelings about this whenever I read about 512GB servers and 32GB smartphones.
-But if this ever becomes a problem, this is an easier fix than most.
+I still have mixed feelings about this when I read about 512GB servers and 32GB smartphones.
+But, at least in theory, the context size limit should be a non-issue.
+Large value stowage enables us to better control our active set of data.
+If we specialize for stowed large binaries, we could potentially share references to large binaries between multiple contexts.
+Finally, I have some ideas for distributing computations across multiple contexts, leveraging virtual 'partition' annotations to model distributed computing.

 With 32-bit addressing aligned on 64-bit cells (representing pairs and lists), 3 bits in each address can be leveraged to optimize common representations.
-It is most important that we optimize for: pairs, unit, lists, trees, booleans, and small numbers.

 The encoding I'll be trying:

 * xy0 - small integers
 * 001 - tagged objects
+* 111 - pair of values
-* 101 - product or unit inL
+* 011 - pair in right
-* 111 - raw product or unit
+* 101 - pair in left
-* 011 - product or unit inR
+* NULL address - unit

-Small integers encode plus or minus a billion: nine solid digits with a little play at the edges.

-A product is represented by addressing a single cell, just a pair of values.
-Address 0 represents 'unit'.
-We optimize a single level of sum types (inL vs. inR) for products and units.
-This allows us to directly represent lists, booleans, and binary trees (e.g. node vs. leaf) without an extra cell for the sum type.

-Tagged objects are used for everything else: arbitrary sums, blocks, sealed values, stowed values, pending parallel computations, compact texts, vectors and matrices, etc..
-Tagged objects may be more than one cell in size, depending on their type.
+This gives us compact representation for pairs, units, booleans, lists, simple trees (e.g. node+leaf), and small integers within range of plus or minus a billion.
+Anything else is represented by tagged objects.

+For tagged objects, the first word provides information about how to interpret the remainder of the object.
+The presence of tagged objects does complicate GC because we cannot interpret a pair without knowing an extra bit (literally, one bit) of information from its reference.
+OTOH, this simplifies normal processing because special cases are recognized before we've loaded the value from memory.

 ## Memory Management

-Nurseries are collected by a semi-space algorithm.
-Motivation: efficient allocation, resist fragmentation, improve locality.

-Content is tenured to the main heap if it survives at least two collections - more, if memory pressure is low.
-Our main heap uses a conventional free list.
-By the generational hypothesis, we're less likely to delete tenured data immediately.
-Because we tenure in batches, we can avoid micro free-list overheads.
-Allocation on the nursery itself becomes a simple bump-pointer action.

-Nurseries are relatively small: somewhere between 128kB and 2MB, perhaps depending on our CPU cache sizes.
-These should be small enough to fit entirely into processor cache, yet large enough to do useful work.
-A generational collector requires careful interaction between generations.
-We must either track 'remembered sets' from the older generation, or copy data one direction or the other.
-I'm leaning towards the latter option, preserving an invariant that our heap never points into the nursery.

-Even within a nursery, we must trace objects that we drop (by `%`) to validate deletion and reach deleted heap objects.
-For tracing within the nursery, we can reliably use the other half of our semi-space.
-We can guarantee this space is large enough, and it's otherwise unused space.

-On the main heap, large deletions by `%` may be performed incrementally, e.g. modeling a stack or queue of large objects to delete properly.
-We can also use a thread-local heap free list and deletion stack, such that we only push this up to the main heap just after a nursery GC cycle, e.g. to minimize synchronization, maximize batching, and enable reuse of a thread's local heap area.

-*Aside:* It is feasible to 'defrag' the main heap, perhaps perform a big copy collection from one context to another (possibly resizing it in the process).
-But only if there are no active threads in that context.

-### Semi-Space Algorithm

-We could use a modified variant of Cheney's algorithm to copy content between spaces.
-We would keep an extra bit-stack, at the opposite end of our free space, that tracks for each allocation whether it is addressed as a 'tagged object' or a 'cell'.
-This would allow us to properly interpret the object and find the next set of pointers.
-However, Cheney's algorithm is breadth-first.
-This has a negative impact on data locality.

-I want a proper compacting collector.
-I want the following properties:
+Awelon Bytecode does 'manual' memory management by default (via the explicit drop operator `%`).
+This doesn't have the normal problems of manual memory management because there is no possibility for dangling references (no aliasing), and any 'leak' will at least be obvious in the program environment.

+Thus, I have no fundamental need for garbage collection.

+Nonetheless, I believe that I would benefit from bump-pointer per-thread allocations and compacting collections.
+This theoretically should help avoid synchronization, reduce fragmentation, improve memory locality, favor large batch allocations, and generally enhance performance.

+I would like to try, for example, a 1MB nursery per thread.
+We can use a semi-space GC method within the nursery, such that we're only using 512kB.
+This 512kB could further be divided into an allocation space (128kB) and a survivor space (384kB), where our survivors have survived at least *two* allocation-space collections.
+For the allocation space, we'll track the watermark from the prior copy, and only content from below this watermark that survives the next pass may be moved to the survivor space.
+The survivor space may then use a similar technique for deciding what may move to the main heap.

+In both cases, we may use height of prior watermark as a pressure heuristic to predictably decide when to promote content to the next generation.
+Any percentage-based clearing of GC stages (to a final non-copying space) is sufficient to guarantee constant-time amortized overhead for GC.

+Good properties for compacting algorithms:

 * after compaction, data references point backwards
-* lists compact so the spine of data is adjacent.
+* lists compact so spine and referenced data separate.
 * lists feasibly compact directly into data arrays.
 * tree structures compact along the tree branches.

-Ideally, references within our nursery are frequently in the same cache line.
-And this same algorithm should work very nicely for shoving content out to the main heap.
+This same compacting algorithm should also work for moving surviving content into the main heap, leveraging 'slab' allocations.
 All of this is feasible, but it requires a stack.
-Fortunately, we can make some guarantees about stack size, perhaps use the opposite half of the nursery as our stack.
+Fortunately, we can make some guarantees about stack size, perhaps use the empty half of the nursery as our stack.

-We can keep a pointer to the top of our nursery from just after collection.
-Upon the next collection, we can count how many addresses we preserve from below this register.
-This gives us a precise mark for "survived one collection".
-We'll never tenure anything that hasn't survived one collection and is *about* to survive a second.

-It might be useful to keep a 'survivor' space for the stuff that does survive its second collection.
-This might reduce copies for data that sticks around - the stuff that would otherwise be slopped back and forth between two nurseries - and reduce fragmentation on the main heap.
-When this space fills, we simply tenure it on the next GC pass (so it's empty) then begin to refill it again on the following pass.
-If this shared survivor space is large, e.g. the same size as our nursery, we can make useful real-time guarantees: that a datum is copied no more than so many times in the worst case.

-Copy collection on survivor spaces is feasible, e.g. to limit tenuring.
-We could also use a short 'chain' of survivor spaces, each with similar properties.
-Even a short chain could limit most content from reaching the main heap.
-The main issue is that, once content is on the heap, we'll need to tenure references from the heap.
+Do we want more than two stages?
+I think the benefit is marginal at that point.

 ### Free List Algorithms